-The Ayr Gorge Woodlands reserve is a steep ravine of sandstone cliffs covered mainly with oak, ash and larch woodland that has remained relatively undisturbed for centuries.
-One of the most important ancient woodlands in Ayrshire for invertebrates, plants, fungi and bats including Daubenton's and brown long-eared bats.
+The Ayr Gorge Woodlands reserve is a steep ravine of sandstone cliffs covered mainly with oak, ash and some very old majestic beeches.
+It is one of the most important ancient woodlands in Ayrshire for invertebrates, plants, fungi and bats including Daubenton's and brown long-eared bats.

 The reserve is at Failford village on the B743.
 From the centre of Ayr, take the A719 north-east for about 3 miles to the junction with the A77.
 Continue straight over the roundabout onto the B743 Mauchline Road and continue to Failford.